csdalab/csdalab.github.io/_pages/home.md

 ## Computational Statistics and Data Analytics Lab at UWF

-**CSDA** (Computational Statistics and Data Analytics) is a **student-centered research group** in the Department of Mathematics and Statistics, the Hal Marcus College of Science and Engineering at the University of West Florida, working on research projects in data science, statistical process monitoring, computational neuroscience, probability distributions, applied machine learning and AI.
+**CSDA** (Computational Statistics and Data Analytics) is a **student-centered research group** in the Department of Mathematics and Statistics, the Hal Marcus College of Science and Engineering at the University of West Florida, working on research projects in data science, statistical process monitoring, computational neuroscience, probability distributions, applied machine learning, and AI.
 The following are the main areas of research (but not limited to):

-- **Statistical process monitoring**: Developing and evaluating statistical methods for system monitoring purposes, including control charts, health monitoring, profile monitoring, IoT monitoring, image monitoring, etc.
+- **Statistical monitoring**: Statistical methods for system monitoring purposes, including control charts, health monitoring, profile monitoring, IoT monitoring, image monitoring, etc.
-- **Statistical modeling and ML**: Applying statistics and machine learning to solve multidisciplinary problems in Engineering, Biology, Chemistry, Education, Sports, and Health, to name a few.
+- **Statistics & AI**: AI model compression techniques and optimization: fine-tuning, knowledge distillation, pruning, quantization.
+Multidisciplinary problems in Engineering, Biology, Chemistry, Education, Sports, and Health.
-- **Deep Learning**: Leveraging deep learning and statistical modeling to understand the brain neuron connections.
-- **Mathematical Statistics**: Investigating and developing new probability distributions for various applications.
+- **Uncertainty Quantification**: conformal predictors and robust statistics
-- **Health Analytics**: Improving health outcomes using data analytics and AI.
+- **Health Analytics**: Improving health outcomes using data analytics and AI, including causal inference, Cancer and MeTS associations.
-- **Education Analytics**: Improving education outcomes using data analytics and AI.
+- **Education Analytics**: Improving education outcomes using data analytics and AI, such as AI advising, RAG systems, and Predictive modeling.
+- **Neuroscience**: Leveraging deep learning and mathematical modeling to understand the brain neuron connections.
+- **Mathematical Statistics**: New probability distributions for various applications.
 - **Tools**: Developing R packages and Shiny apps.

  ![]({{ site.url }}{{ site.baseurl }}/images/newspic/csdalabsp2025.jpg){: style="width: 700px; height= 600px;float: center;margin-right: 20px; border: 10px"}
  *CSDA Lab Meetings in Spring 2025*

 ## Methods and Technologies